-Permanent and semi-permanent survey monuments are an essential by-product of the land subdivision process.
+Permanent and semi-permanent survey monuments are an essential byproduct of the land subdivision process.
 Such monuments facilitate the resurvey of lands contained within the subdivision and provide survey control points for future cadastral and cartographic surveys and mapping.
-In each subdivision subdivider/developer shall provide, at his expense, all survey monuments and documentation specified herein.
+In each subdivision the subdivider/developer shall provide, at his expense, all survey monuments and documentation specified herein.

-4.8.1 Permanent Monuments
+4.8.6 Permanent Monuments

-- 4.8.1.1 A permanent survey monument shall be set behind the curb on the North and East side of every street and at least one monument shall be provided near each street in- tersection and located to provide inter-visibility with one or more monuments located on each of the intersecting streets.
+- 4.8.6.1 A permanent survey monument shall be set behind the curb on the North and East side of every street and at least one monument shall be provided near each street intersection and located to provide intervisibility with one or more monuments located on each of the intersecting streets.
 At least one monument shall be located at a point in the exterior boundary of the subdivision or subdivision addition.
-There shall be a minimum of two such permanent monuments within every subdivision. - 4.8.1.2 Permanent survey monuments shall be constructed of dense portland cement, con- crete, four inches square, three feet long, with a flat top, the top of each monument shall have an indented cross to identify the precise location of the survey point, and the top shall be set flush with the finished grade of the surrounding surface or, in as- phalt paved areas, flush with the finished grade of the pavement base. - 4.8.1.3 Where deemed necessary by the town engineer or public works supervisor, to ensure recovery of a survey point, a subsurface mark set in concrete, poured at the base of the concrete monument and plumbed to the surface mark, shall be required.
+There shall be a minimum of two such permanent monuments within every subdivision. - 4.8.6.2 Permanent survey monuments shall be constructed of dense Portland cement, concrete, four inches square, three feet long, with a flat top, the top of each monument shall have an indented cross to identify the precise location of the survey point, and the top shall be set flush with the finished grade of the surrounding surface or, in asphalt paved areas, flush with the finished grade of the pavement base. - 4.8.6.3 Where deemed necessary by the town engineer or public works supervisor, to ensure recovery of a survey point, a subsurface mark set in concrete, poured at the base of the concrete monument and plumbed to the surface mark, shall be required.

-4.8.2 Semi-permanent Monuments
+4.8.7 Semipermanent Monuments

-- 4.8.2.1 All lot corners in the subdivision not set with a permanent monument shall be marked with an iron rod not less than 5/8 inch in diameter and 24 inches long, set flush with the finished grade of the surrounding surface. - 4.8.2.2 Upon completion of subdivision development, these metal rods shall be protected by one or more flagged guard stakes. - 4.8.3 Unauthorized Survey Marks.
+- 4.8.7.1 All lot corners in the subdivision not set with a permanent monument shall be marked with an iron rod not less than 5/8 inch in diameter and 24 inches long, set flush with the finished grade of the surrounding surface. - 4.8.7.2 Upon completion of subdivision development, these metal rods shall be protected by one or more flagged guard stakes.

+4.8.8 Unauthorized Survey Marks

 Survey reference marks, benchmarks, witness marks, or auxiliary corners which are unsightly or damaging to street pavements shall not be permitted.
+Any such unauthorized marks and corners shall be removed or repaired by the subdivider/developer at his expense.

+4.8.9 Survey Documentation

-Any such unauthorized marks and corners shall be removed or repaired by the subdivider/developer at his expense. - 4.8.4 Survey Documentation.
-The subdivider/developer shall provide to the public works supervisor a detailed description of all new and recovered permanent survey monuments lying within or on the boundary of the subdivision.
-Each description shall include: - 4.8.4.1 A physical description of the monument. - 4.8.4.2 Instructions for locating the monument with respect to a fixed prominent landmark. - 4.8.4.3 Survey data in addition to that shown on the Final Plat which shall, when available, consist of adjusted plan coordinates and elevation, survey precision and accuracy, and datum to which coordinates and elevation refer.
+The subdivider/developer shall give the public works supervisor a detailed description of all new and recovered permanent survey monuments within or on the subdivision's boundary.
+Each description shall include:

+- 4.8.9.1 A physical description of the monument. - 4.8.9.2 Instructions for locating the monument with respect to a fixed prominent landmark. - 4.8.9.3 Survey data in addition to that shown on the Final Plat which shall, when available, consist of adjusted plan coordinates and elevation, survey precision and accuracy, and datum to which coordinates, and elevation refer.
 Benchmarks should be included with the as-built drawing and become part of the GIS database.